pivotal/docs-tap/install-general.md

 # Accepting EULAs and installing the Tanzu CLI

+## <a id="accept-eulas"></a> Accept the End User License Agreements

-Before installing packages, you have to accept the End User License Agreements (EULAs).
+Before installing packages, you must accept the End User License Agreements (EULAs).

 To accept EULAs: